Nextiles/documentation/software/sdk/0.1.3/README.md

 **ERROR**
 - Device is not connected, bluetooth issues.
-- Deivice is not a Nextiles 200 device.
+- Device is not a Nextiles 200 or greater device.
 - Firmware choosen is not a firmware 200 or greater.

 **DESCRIPTION** <br>